Log in

 What makes a great Kanban tool?

 First, let me clarify something: there are a lot of project management apps around that offer Kanban as part of their package, but they're not specifically Kanban tools.
 So if you already use a project management tool you like and it has Kanban, it's probably not worth switching to a new, dedicated Kanban tool.
-(Likewise, if you're looking for just Kanban, most project management apps will be too bloated for your needs.)
+If you're looking for just Kanban, most project management apps will be too complex for your needs.
 As I was researching Kanban apps for this article, I tested a bunch of project management apps, too, and it became clear pretty quickly that this was the case.

 That's why all the apps included in this guide are purpose-built Kanban tools.
-If you're looking for a broader range of features, take a look at our list of the best free project management apps instead.
+If you're looking for a broader range of features, take a look at our list of the best free project management apps or the best Trello alternatives.

-As I was testing apps, I was focused on the following criteria:
+As I was testing apps, I focused on the following criteria:

 • Affordability.
 I've focused on apps that are accessible to almost anyone.
 Either they come with a robust free plan, or their paid plans are affordable on a per-user-per-month basis.